 - Your fresh tattoo was bandaged upon completion.
 Try and keep that on for at least a few hours, ideally until the end of the day; if saniderm or tegaderm was used (the medical seran wrap), keep this on for at least a couple of days – if it naturally begins to peel up, you can remove it sooner.

 - Once you’ve removed the bandage, rinse and wash it thoroughly using warm water, antibacterial soap and your hands (try and avoid anything that is going to be textured or abrasive to your skin).
+For more in depth advice on what to use on your skin, check out our tattoo aftercare products article.

 - Pat (don’t wipe) dry with a paper towel.
 You can use a cloth towel, but be mindful that the ink has an opportunity to stain whatever fabric you’re using.